panuhorsmalahti/oracle-migrate/README.md

     down   all       migrate down to init state up     [name]    migrate up till given migration (the default command) create [title]   create a new migration file with optional [title]

+    history          fetches migration history from the database and shows it

+    help             prints help
 ```

 ## Creating Migrations